songyandong/documentation/how_to_use_ppio_cli.md

     # get a file from PPIO
     poss.exe get-object --bucket=test --key=/test --chiprice=100 --outfile=[Get file to local path]
+    ```

 Well!
-Now that you have completed the uploading and downloading of a file with PPIO.
+Now you have completed the uploading and downloading of a file with PPIO.
 Of course, PPIO can do much more than that.
-Go to [PPIO CLI Reference](./cli/)
+Go to [Command Line Interface Reference of PPIO](../cli/)